ricsanfre/pi-cluster/docs/_docs/loki.md

 ### GitOps installation (ArgoCD)

-As an alternative, for GitOps deployments (using ArgoCD), instead of hardcoding minio credentials within Helm chart values, a external secret can be used using the capability to use environment variables in [Loki's config file](https://grafana.com/docs/loki/latest/configuration/#use-environment-variables-in-the-configuration).
+As an alternative, for GitOps deployments (using ArgoCD), instead of hardcoding minio credentials within Helm chart values, a external secret can be configured leveraging [Loki's capability of using environment variables in config file](https://grafana.com/docs/loki/latest/configuration/#use-environment-variables-in-the-configuration).

 The following secret need to be created:
 ```yml